 6.3 The personal information you submit is only used internally by Pyramid Architectural Designs Ltd for the purposes of sending you publications, quotations and e-mail updates about developments on this web site and updates on services we offer, and to alert you to information about our organisation and our services that may be of specific interest to you.

 6.4 You may request at any time that we cease sending you this information by sending an e-mail to with your name, address, e-mail address and details of service(s) you no longer wish to receive stating your name, address, e-mail address and details of the service(s) you no longer wish to receive.

 6.5 You have the right to request a copy of the personal information we hold about you and to have any inaccuracies corrected.

-7.2 Invitation for Pyramid Architectural Designs Ltd, or its representatives, to visit the site is deemed as acceptance of the quote given and any work carried out is chargeable.
-Where projects are terminated for any reason we reserve the right to charge for work carried out to date.
+7.2 Invitation for Pyramid Architectural Designs Ltd, or it’s representatives, to visit the site is deemed as acceptance of the quote given and any work carried out is chargeable where applicable.
+Where projects are terminated for any reason, we reserve the right to charge for work carried out to date.
 Please note that ALL site visits are chargeable (please see section 19.
-Site Visits)
+Site Visits).

 7.3 Quotations are valid for 90 days (from the date of quotation).